-06 Sep How to Tie Tactical or Hiking Boots Properly (Airsoft & Milsim Guide)
+06 Sep How to Tie Tactical or Hiking Boots PROPERLY for Military & Airsoft

 With the help of experts from the shoe industry, we’ve come up with one specific way to tie your boots, so that they provide the best kind of stability and comfort possible.
 Learn the steps on how to do it below.

-How to Tie Tactical or Hiking Boots (Airsoft & Milsim Guide)
+How to Tie Tactical or Hiking Boots PROPERLY for Military & Airsoft

 1.Heel to the back of boot

 For the first step you want to put your heel to the back end of your boot.
 This will make sure your feet can’t move around freely, especially when going downhill, with a properly laced boot.

 To start the lacing process you want to divide your boots in 2 sections.
 This being a section for the front of your foot and one for your ankle.

 The one for the front of your foot allows you to lace your boot as tight as you like to provide the right amount of space and comfort you personally prefer.
 The ankle section on the other hand makes sure you have the right amount of ankle stability.